akum79/akum79.github.io/README.md

 Professional Summary
 ---------

-*IT professional with extensive experience in Business Analysis/Test/Java/Cloud/DevOps related technologies.*
+: IT professional with extensive experience in Business Analysis/Test/Java/Cloud/DevOps related technologies.
 *22+ years of experience in designing, developing, maintaining, and documenting software and its processes.*
 *Worked in telecom, banking, and financial areas.*
 *Worked on multiple technologies like Java, cloud, and DevOps.*